🦋 My Path Into Nature

-As a family, we love hiking, camping, and exploring the coast.
-Yet even with that love for the outdoors, I often found it challenging to discover local nature events or connect with other nature lovers.
-That inspired me to create SLO Nature Collective — to make it easier to find ways to get outside, discover new experiences, and meet others who love nature too.
+That longing inspired me to create SLO Nature Collective — a way to make it easier for anyone to get outside, discover new experiences, and meet others who love nature too.

 🌎 A Bridge Between People and Nature